I. Course Enrollment and Grading

 - You do not exceed 15 semester hours of credit.
 (DIS requires a minimum of 12 semester hours of credit made up from 3- or 6-credit courses.
 However, many home universities require a minimum course load of 15-credits.)

 - You meet the prerequisites, if any.

 You may drop courses until the end of the fourth week of the semester with a few exceptions:

 - Practicums may not be dropped after the last day of the first full week of the semester.

-- Core course may not be dropped after arrival in Denmark without a $300 charge unless the switch is between sections.
+- Core course may not be dropped after arrival in Sweden without a $300 charge unless the switch is between sections.
 The Registrar will check with the Study Tours Department to see if a change can be accommodated.
 In addition, written permission to the DIS Office of Academic Support from your home adviser is needed.

 - Courses may not be dropped after the drop deadline.

 If you would like to drop a class that does not fall into one of the exceptional categories above, please check with your home campus first to see if you are allowed to drop the course.

 If your home institution approves the course drop, then email Academic Support at firstname.lastname@example.org on or before the last day to drop a class.

 3. Pass/Fail Option: If your home institution allows, you are permitted to take one course per semester on a pass/fail basis.
 Students who wish to take a course pass/fail must email email@example.com on or before the last day to drop a class.
 In order to receive a Pass (P) in a course, a minimum of a C or C- (depending on rules of your home school) is required.